‘We do not want to be Americans’: Greenlanders fear US threat to annex

 A foreign relations crisis

-Since December, the US president has been reiterating his desire to acquire the icy island – a proposal he first mooted during his first term in the White House from 2017.
-This time, the Trump administration has signalled that military force remains an option, sending jitters through Nuuk and Copenhagen.
+Since December, the US president has been reiterating his desire to acquire the icy island – a proposal he first mooted in 2019 during his first term in the White House.
+Back then, the Danish prime minister called the idea “absurd” and Trump cancelled an official state visit to Denmark.
+This time around, the Trump administration has signalled that military force remains an option, sending jitters through Nuuk and Copenhagen.

 While Greenland is self-governing within the Danish kingdom, Copenhagen still controls defence and foreign policy.